swiftlang/swift-evolution/proposals/0152-package-manager-tools-version.md

 Package.swift manifest, instead of needing to look in a separate file.

-* Supporting the `.swift-version` standard would require supporting toolchain names as a standing for a Swift tools version, which complicates this mechanism significantly.
+* Supporting the `.swift-version` standard would require supporting toolchain names as a stand-in for a Swift tools version, which complicates this mechanism significantly.

 ### Specify the Swift tools version with a more "Swifty" syntax